DEAD ANIMAL RESPONSE

 Collecting basic information like photographs and measurements are the first step of any investigation and provide essential information for the response team.
 This step is often performed by members of the public or trained MARS volunteers.
 Whenever a more detailed examination is possible, we ask that the animal not be moved or disturbed to preserve the integrity of the carcass.
 MARS Responders perform a full external assessment of the animal and possibly conduct advanced sampling and/or a necropsy on site.
 In some instances, after a full assessment is conducted onsite, the carcass may be brought back to the MARS Lab to be necropsied.

-A necropsy (an animal autopsy) is a detailed internal examination that helps determine how and why an animal died.
-Because signs of injury or disease can fade quickly, these examinations are done as soon as possible — though even decomposed animals can still provide valuable clues about marine health and conservation.
+A necropsy (an animal autopsy) is a detailed external and internal examination that helps determine how and why an animal died.
+Because signs of injury or disease can fade quickly, or be masked by the decomposition process, these examinations are done as soon as possible — though even decomposed animals can still provide valuable information about marine animal health and their conservation.

-MARS works closely with partners like the Canadian Wildlife Health Cooperative and Fisheries and Oceans Canada to conduct necropsies on large marine animals.
+MARS works closely with partners like the Canadian Wildlife Health Cooperative, based at the Atlantic Veterinary College, and Fisheries and Oceans Canada to conduct necropsies on large marine animals.
 These efforts take teamwork — from scientists and veterinarians to dedicated volunteers who help with documentation and sample collection.

 While not every volunteer can take part in a necropsy, MARS provides specialized training for those who do.
 It’s challenging work, but every examination helps us better understand and protect the incredible marine life that shares our waters.